Landmine clearing near Jordan River baptism site begins before Easter

 In 2002, Jordan opened its site, showing remains of ancient churches and writings of pilgrims down the centuries to bolster its claim.
 UNESCO declared it a World Heritage Site in 2015.

 Israel opened the baptism area on the western bank of the river in 2011.
-It has a modern visitor center and stairs for pilgrims to descend into the muddy water.
+It has a modern visitor centre and stairs for pilgrims to descend into the muddy water.

 HALO, which has cleared landmines all over the world and was once sponsored by the late Princess Diana, said on Thursday that three of their staff members were killed and two injured by the accidental detonation of an anti-tank mine in Nagorno Karabakh.